SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture4_Database_Storage_II.md

    2. Space amplification

-   If the compaction is very frequent, then write amplification can also be a probelm, but with compaction, read amplication and space amplication are mitigated.
+   If the compaction is very frequent, then write amplification can also be a problem, but with compaction, read amplification and space amplification are mitigated.

-5. LSM or B+Tree, they are the stroage layer, that is a lower layer, we can support Relational Model or KV Model on any top of them.
+5. LSM or B+Tree, they are the storage layer, that is a lower layer, we can support Relational Model or KV Model on any top of them.

    In reality, most SQL DBs use B+Tree, and most NoSQL DBs use LSM.
 But there